MathematicGuy/RemoteObsidian/Artificial Intelligence/Eigenvalues and Eigenvectors.md

 ![[Pasted image 20240702195111.png]]
 + When 2 lambda equal to eachother that mean they can be identical and resulting in 1 eigenvector.
 More specific, numbers of eigenvectors is depend on that 1 eigenvalue.

+## Application of Eigenvalues and Eigenvectors
++ ? **Discrerte Dynamic System** - state chages according to some process.
+When defining this dynamical systems you **could represent all the possible states**, such as sunny, rainy or cloudy, in a vector called the **state vector**.